citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Based off of the yuzu implementation of the same name, Per-Game Configurations have landed in Citra!
 This is part of a series of changes coming to Citra to modernize the frontend of the emulator.

-Tired of having to change your settings for each game you play every time you launch it?
-Well, worry no more!
-With this change to Citra, each of your games now has their own settings profile.
-You can change the emulation speed, graphical settings, audio settings such as what audio emulation you’re using, the volume of each game, and many more!
+With this new change in Citra, you no longer have to manually adjust the settings every time you launch a game.
+Each game now has its own individual settings profile that you can customize to your liking.
+You can easily modify the emulation speed, graphical settings, audio settings, and volume of each game, among many other options.
+This feature saves you time and hassle, allowing you to quickly jump into playing your favorite games without worrying about adjusting settings every time.

 With this PR, the option for **Alternate Speed**, which was available in the general settings of Citra, has been removed in favour of an option called **Per-game Emulation Speed**.
 This setting works in the exact same was as the previous **Alternate Speed** setting, however it is now found inside of the per-game settings instead of the global settings.
 The hotkey for this has also been renamed appropriately to reflect the name change of the setting.